PhilPalmer/lbf-hack-tutorial/README.md

 What is Docker?
 Why use it?
 [See about Docker slides]()

-During this session you will learn how to build & run your own Docker container to bundle dependencies for FastQC & MultiQC
+**Main outcome: During this session you will learn how to build & run your own Docker container to bundle dependencies for FastQC & MultiQC**

 ### a) Running images